RobyZcop/ticket-buying-app/README.md

 ## 📝 Reflection
 This project was a practical exercise in designing and implementing a relational database with realistic data and queries.
 Challenges included designing a schema that supports complex queries and ensures data integrity through proper use of keys and constraints.

-## 🚀 Future Improvements
-Enhance the data model to include new features such as online payments and membership discounts.
-Optimize queries for better performance on larger datasets.